bo4e/BO4E-python/CONTRIBUTING.md

 Ideally provide unittests that show:

 - that the BO/COM can be instantiated
-  - with only the required attributes
-  - with all attributes
 - can be serialized and deserialized again
-  - with only the required attributes
-  - with all attributes

 Therefore, copy one of the existing "roundtrip" tests, see f.e. `TestTarifeinschraenkung`.